Creating safer, stronger networks with VisNet® Hub

 What does VisNet Hub do?

 VisNet® Hub is different.
-It allows monitoring to be carried out in Distribution substations in real time for a number of purposes, efficiently and cost-effectively.
+It allows monitoring to be carried out in real time for a number of purposes, efficiently and cost-effectively.
 Designed to push intelligence to the network edge, it incorporates EA Technology’s low voltage common application platform, which, like an Android or iOS device, enables users to deploy new applications and algorithms, meaning that the functionality of VisNet® Hub goes beyond simple measurement.

 VisNet® Hub checks the voltage and current data on every LV feeder.
 It uses this data to provide insights about the load, faults and condition of individual devices across the network.